 If you don’t have an encouraging woman in your life, ask God to reveal a woman who seems to have the gift of encouragement.
 Then ask her if you could regularly get together, perhaps once a week or every other week, just to chat and mutually encourage each other.
 That’s right.
 You can be her encourager too.
 We all need it!
 Let’s link arms together ladies!

-We’re all anxious right now…maybe even downright fearful.
-How will we recover from financial setbacks from the coronavirus outbreak?
-Will we lose our job, our home, our cars?
-Will I be one of the people who catches covid-19?
-And if you’re not worried about that, then there are a myriad of other things that might be stealing your joy and your hope.
+We’re all a bit anxious right now…some are even downright fearful.
+How will we make it through skyrocketing inflation that’s draining our bank account?
+Will I be one of the people who gets seriously ill from covid-19?
+Are we on the verge of World War 3?
+And, if you’re not worried about that, then there are a myriad of other things that might be stealing your joy and your hope.
 Perhaps your marriage is falling apart or your kids are making poor decisions.

 The truth is that, until we get to heaven, we will all experience tough times here on earth.
 And of course, Satan loves to pile on by whispering negative, hopeless thoughts into our minds when he sees that we’re struggling.
 We tend to start reciting a list of complaints and fears…about people in our life, health problems, finances, the way we look, and on and on.
 Instead of reflecting the love of Jesus to those around us, our facial expression portrays “woe is me”.